utdata/icj-class/css/css-class.md

 At this point, you might be confused why sometimes we have a period before a style `.credit` and sometimes a hash `#description` and sometimes nothing `p, ul, li`.
 Let's define the difference and hopefully it will become clear.

 - HTML **elements** are the most generic thing you can style.
 A `<p>` tag or `<h1>`, etc. If you write a style for one, it affects ALL of those elements on your site.
+The style for a `<p>` tag is: `p {selector: rule;}`
-- But sometimes you have common elements that you re-use often, like byline.
+- But sometimes you have common elements that you re-use often, like photo credit.
 You always want those to look a certain way on your site, but you want them to look differently than you body text.
-So, you "classify" that element with a **class** attribute: `class="whatever"`.
+So, you "classify" that element with a **class** attribute: `class="photo-credit"`.
 Now that it is classified, we can write one style that will affect all the bylines.
 What you call the class is up to you, but best practice is to choose a name that describes it is.
-When we write a style for one of these classes we indicate that by preceding the class name with a period: `.whatever {font-family: Arial;}`.
+When we write a style for one of these classes we indicate that by preceding the class name with a period: `.photo-credit {font-family: Arial;}`.
 - There are also cases on a page where an element is used only one way.
 In this case we might "identify" that element with an **id** attribute: `id="unique-whatever"`.
 An example might be the main headline of a story; there is always only one.
 When we use an `id` we are indicating to the browser (and our fellow coders, and even Google) that this element only appears once on this page.
 When we write a style for an id, we precede the name with a hash to indicate the style is for an id: `#unique-whatever {font-family: Times;}`.

 ## Set the Yield box style